-At St. Saviours we have been involved with fair trade for over 10 years.
-It started with a few items for sale in our Coffee shop, and a small table of goods put out every Sunday after our morning service.
-We now are one of Traidcraft’s biggest fair trade partners in the south west.
-We promote Fair Trade by giving talks, assemblies, and encouraging others to take up the ideas of fair trade.
+At St Saviour’s we have been involved with Fairtrade for over 15 years.
+It started with a few items for sale in our Cornerstone coffee shop, and a small table of goods put out every Sunday after our morning service.
+We are now one of Traidcraft’s biggest Fairtrade partners in the south-west.
+We promote Fairtrade by giving talks, assemblies, and encouraging others to take up the ideas of Fairtrade.

 Fairtrade Café: Fridays 9–12 noon

-Every Friday morning, 9 -12 noon, 50 weeks of the year, we run a Fair Trade café.
-We are located at St. Saviour’s Church.
-During the café we have a wide range of fair traded items for sale.
-Lin Patterson one of our local elected councillors says that we are “a treasure trove of fair trade products “.
-We can also be contacted by email: fairtrade[at]stsaviours.org
+Every Friday morning, 9–12 noon, 50 weeks of the year, we run a Fairtrade café in St Saviour’s Church.
+During the café we have a wide range of fairly traded food and craft for sale.
+We have been referred to as “a treasure trove of Fairtrade products”.
+We can be contacted by email: email@example.com

 He has showed you, O man, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.